 The Winter Wildlands Alliance Board is composed of key figures in the conservation and human-powered recreation communities.
-Each board member serves as a voluntary advisor, drawing on deep experience to help set organizational policy, and guiding WWA to ensure our mission and vision are fulfilled.
+Each board member serves as a volunteer advisor, drawing on deep experience to help set organizational policy and guide WWA in the fulfillment of our mission and vision.

 John Garder focuses on appropriations for the National Parks Conservation Association.
 With an M.S. from the University of Michigan’s School of Natural Resources and Environment, John has worked on federal public lands policy in Washington, DC for nearly a decade and applies that expertise to the board.
 He is proud to represent the East, grew up primarily in Vermont and gets out to backcountry ski in West Virginia whenever there is snow.
 He is a self-described mountain freak, and gets away from the city most weekends to nordic or telemark ski, paddle, climb and hike in the Appalachians.
 He brings his passion for backcountry recreation, winter ecosystems and public lands protection to the board.
 His favorite season – by far – is winter.